lwinmoe51/Sim900GSM-Arduino/README.md

 # Sim900GSM-Arduino
-There are all test projects with sim900A gsm module and arduino in this repo.
+There are all test projects with sim900A gsm module and arduino code in this repo.